euyemura/myNotes/grounded-ruby/04_modules_program_organization.md

 So require and load are both for requiring files, and so they take a string that is the name of the file.

-Include and prepend however, generally take a constant as an argument, which is on a file somewhere, so it has nothing to do with files,so yeah.
+Include and prepend however, generally take a constant as an argument, which is on a file somewhere, so it has nothing to do with files, so yeah.

 Look at naming convention, 'Stack objects are stacklike'  The class is a noun, while the module is an adjective.

 But we could have just made this a Class in and of itself, however, that defeats the purpose of modeling a certain type of behavior seen in the real world and using it in a multitude of classes and objects.

-We can make a suitecase example as well, which we will indeed do.
+We can make a suitcase example as well, which we will indeed do.

 `touch cargohold.rb`